 Fasen Sensei has been married to his wife, Wendy, for over 50 years.
 He is blessed with three grown children and seven grandchildren who lovingly call him Ada.

 Brian Canin Sensei / Senior Instructor

 ASU 6thDan (Rokudan), Ueshiba Juku

 Brian Canin Sensei is a designated senior instructor and most “senior” student at Shindai Dojo.
 He started training Aikido in 1988 and became a Shindai student in 1989.
 He received Rokudan (6thDan) from Mitsugi Saotome Shihan in 2018.
-He continues to teach and train regularly as and octogenarian.
+He continues to teach and train regularly as a dedicated martial artist and octogenarian.
 His martial arts involvement goes back to his childhood in South Africa.

 He a native of Johannesburg, South Africa, and earned his Architecture Degree from the University of Witwaterstrand and a master’s degree in Urban Design from Harvard University.
 Today, Brian Sensei is the president of Canin Associates, a Orlando-based design firm that specializes in providing solution-oriented community planning, urban design, and landscape architecture.

-When not teaching and training in Aikido, Brian is still working, traveling, sailing and skiing.
-Brian Sense dedicates time to community support organizations and charities.
-His philanthropic nature and work with students are particularly remarkable.
+Time has not dimmed Brian Sensei’s energy, effort or ambitions.
+He is inspirational in the Aikido community.
+When not teaching and training in Aikido, he also attends seminars.
+Brian is still (Canin and Associates) actively working as an architect, traveling, sailing and skiing.
+Brian Sensei dedicates time to community support organizations and charities.
+His philanthropic nature and work with architectural students are particularly remarkable.
 He lives in Winter Park, Florida with his lovely wife, Myrna.
 He has two grown children and four grandchildren.

 Experience vigorous and spirited learning.